-When wisdom teeth don’t fully originate from the gums, it’s referred to as an impacted wisdom teeth.
-An impacted wisdom teeth that are partly sunken beneath your gums may lead to infection due to bacterial overgrowth, and eventually bad breath.
+When wisdom teeth don’t fully originate from the gums, it’s referred to as impacted wisdom teeth.
+An impacted wisdom tooth that is partly sunken beneath your gums may lead to infection due to bacterial overgrowth, and eventually bad breath.
 This condition can be cured for some time through antibiotics or by cleaning and treating the gums surrounding the wisdom teeth using hydrogen peroxide.

 Symptoms of Impacted Wisdom Teeth

 Generally, wisdom teeth do not cause any symptoms.
 However, as they grow and cause problems, such as teeth infection, damage to other teeth, or any other dental problem, you may experience these symptoms:

 - A gradual increase of pain at the back of the mouth

 - Red, tender, and swollen gum tissues around the site (signs of infection)

 - Foul breath, and bad taste upon chewing food

 - Difficulty opening your mouth or chewing food

 You may finally need to get your wisdom teeth extracted to avoid future problems.
 Because if not removed, they can eventually lead to decay, loss of bone, and bone or gum infection in the surrounding areas.Symptoms of Impacted Wisdom Teeth Click To Tweet